Manas-Nair1/projects/README.md

 #WIP : project is still under active development

 Key projects included:
-- (WIP)Value investing principles:
+- Value investing principles:
-    * Applying principles of value investing to find good long term investments with high upside.
+    * Applying principles of value investing to identify "undervalued" or "overvalued" companies.
+    * These list of companies should then be investigated to find out what causes them to trade above(or below) companies in the same sector.
 - Trading engine: connects to exchanges and executes trades systematically
     * Use API calls to get data and place trades with varying parameters.
     * Query OHCLV data to be used in custom backtesting framework